 Pretrial diversion programs run by prosecutors' offices vary widely among jurisdictions, and there are no national standards or norms underlying their design and implementation.
 For instance, some programs are implemented at the pre-plea phase, while others require a conditional plea that can later be dismissed pending successful completion of the program.
-Researchers have identified several common components of prosecutor-led diversion programs: "1) the deferment of traditional justice processing pending completion of the program; 2) specific guidelines for eligibility, either in law or practice; 3) interagency decision-making about participation (e.g., the agreement of the prosecuting attorney and the judge) with one entity serving as final arbiter; 4) managed supervision and reporting, typically by a pretrial service agency or local not-for-profit entity; and 5) articulated criteria for determining success or failure and implications of both."32 should collect data and measure all pretrial diversion program outcomes, including recidivism rates, jail stay reductions, and improved health, education, and employment outcomes for participants.
+Researchers have identified several common components of prosecutor-led diversion programs: "1) the deferment of traditional justice processing pending completion of the program; 2) specific guidelines for eligibility, either in law or practice; 3) interagency decision-making about participation (e.g., the agreement of the prosecuting attorney and the judge) with one entity serving as final arbiter; 4) managed supervision and reporting, typically by a pretrial service agency or local not-for-profit entity; and 5) articulated criteria for determining success or failure and implications of both."32 generally officer-led and controlled, prosecutors can and should be involved in supporting funding for the development and implementation of these programs, and by partnering with law enforcement to support diversion for individuals who commit low-level offenses and who have mental health and/or substance abuse issues.
+These types of programs protect the limited financial resources of prosecutors' offices by ensuring that they are not burdened with cases that could best be treated through alternative means.